ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 **Start the service using `--observe` flag:**

-The Ballerina service is observable with default settings when the `--observe` flag is used when starting the service.
+The Ballerina service is observable with default settings when the `--observe` flag is used along with the Ballerina `run` command to start the service.
 This lets you to collect the distributed tracing information with Jaeger and metrics information with Prometheus.

 ```bash